Komal Vaidya

 Biography

-Prior to joining Villanova, she served as a Clinical Fellow and Acting Director in the University of Baltimore School of Law (UB) Community Development Clinic.
+Prior to joining Villanova, she served as a clinical fellow and acting director at the University of Baltimore School of Law (UB) Community Development Clinic.
 Under her supervision, students learned how transactional lawyers can support grassroots empowerment.
 In addition, she worked alongside coalitions to advocate for water equity and community land trusts in Baltimore.

-In addition to her teaching experience at UB, she taught Lawyering Process at the University of Denver Sturm College of Law and was an Equal Justice Works Foreclosure Fellow in the University of Illinois College of Law Community Preservation Clinic.
-Professor Vaidya’s interests and presentations have focused on collective ownership, community lawyering, and local political economies.
+In addition to her teaching experience at UB, she taught lawyering process at the University of Denver Sturm College of Law and was an Equal Justice Works Foreclosure Fellow at the University of Illinois College of Law Community Preservation Clinic.
+Vaidya’s interests and presentations have focused on collective ownership, community lawyering and local political economies.
 She is admitted to practice in Pennsylvania and Illinois.